shredthaGNAR/list-of-my-starred-repos/README.md

 * [katrinleinweber/oh-my-zsh-youtube-dl-aliases](https://github.com/katrinleinweber/oh-my-zsh-youtube-dl-aliases): Custom plugin for Oh My Zsh with youtube-dl aliases
 * [3ter/Ohmine-Dark-Theme-For-Joplin](https://github.com/3ter/Ohmine-Dark-Theme-For-Joplin): This is a custom CSS theme for the opensource note-taking app Joplin.
 * [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh): 🙃   A delightful community-driven (with 2,300+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
+* [OhShINT/ohshint.gitbook.io](https://github.com/OhShINT/ohshint.gitbook.io): So what is this all about?
+Yep, its an OSINT blog and a collection of OSINT resources and tools.
+Suggestions for new OSINT resources is always welcomed.
 * [cbuijs/oisd](https://github.com/cbuijs/oisd): Optimized version of OISD BlockLists
 * [tom-james-watson/old-reddit-redirect](https://github.com/tom-james-watson/old-reddit-redirect): Ensure Reddit always loads the old design
 * [ollama/ollama](https://github.com/ollama/ollama): Get up and running with Llama 3, Mistral, Gemma 2, and other large language models.